-The solution of (7.19) is performed inside the code for turbulent exchanges in the atmosphere (Chapter 3).
+The solution of (8.21) is performed inside the code for turbulent exchanges in the atmosphere (Chapter 3).
 The atmospheric vertical diffusion equations yield a tridiagonal system of equations, with the coupling to the skin temperature given by the matrix row corresponding to the lowest model level.
-The first step for the solution of the system of equations, an LU decomposition, is followed by the solution of (7.19) before back-substitution.
+The first step for the solution of the system of equations, an LU decomposition, is followed by the solution of (8.21) before back-substitution.
 Details of the computations can be found in Chapter 3.

-7.4 SNOW
+8.4 SNOW

 The snow scheme represents an additional "layer" on top of the upper soil layer, with an independent, prognostic, thermal and mass contents.
-The snow pack is represented by a single snow temperature, $T{\rm sn}$ and the snow mass per unit area (snow mass for short) S. The net energy flux at the top of the snow pack, $G{\rm sn}^{\rm T}$, is the residual of the skin energy balance from the snow covered tiles and the snow evaporation from the tile with high vegetation over snow (see (7.15)).
-The basal heat flux, $G{\rm sn}^{\rm B}$, is given by equation a resistance formulation modified in case of melting.
+The snow pack is represented by a single snow temperature, $T{\rm sn}$ and the snow mass per unit area (snow mass for short) S. The net energy flux at the top of the snow pack, $G{\rm sn}^{\rm T}$, is the residual of the skin energy balance from the snow covered tiles and the snow evaporation from the tile with high vegetation over snow (see (8.17)).
+The basal heat flux, $G{\rm sn}^{\rm B}$, is given by a resistance formulation modified in case of melting.
 The absorbed energy is used to change the snow temperature or melt the snow, when $T{\rm sn}$ exceeds the melting point.
+Liquid water whithin the snow pack is diagnosed from snow temperature, snow mass and snow density.
+Liquid water coexists in the snowpack leading to internal phase changes (freezing/melting), and rainfall can ben intercepted.

-The heat capacity of the snow deck is a function of its depth and the snow density, which is a prognostic quantity depending on snow age following (Douville et al., 1995).
+The heat capacity of the snow deck is a function of its depth, and snow density, and is modified in the presence of liquid water.
 The snow thermal conductivity changes with changing snow density.
+Snow density changes due to overburden and thermal metamorphisms (Anderson, 1976; Boone and Etchevers, 2001) and compaction related to melt water retained in the snowpack, adapted from Lynch-Stieglitz (1994).
 The snow albedo changes exponentially with snow age.
-For snow on low vegetation it ranges between 0.50 for old snow and 0.85 for fresh snow (to which it is reset whenever the snow fall exceeds 1 mm hr^{-1}).
-The albedo for high vegetation with snow underneath is fixed at 0.15.
+For snow on low vegetation it ranges between 0.50 for old snow and 0.85 for fresh snow.
+The albedo for high vegetation with snow underneath depends on vegetation type adapted from Moody et al. (2007).
+The details of the snow scheme and its validation can be found in Dutra et al. (2009) and Dutra et al. (2010).

-7.4.1 Snow mass and energy budget
+8.4.1 Snow mass and energy budget